 - 6. The London Plan is the overall strategic plan for London, and it sets out a fully integrated economic, environmental, transport and social framework for the development of the capital to 2036.
 It forms part of the development plan for Greater London.
 London boroughs' local plans need to be in general conformity with the London Plan, and its policies guide decisions on planning applications by councils and the Mayor. - 7.
-The London Plan has been updated to incorporate the Further Alterations.
-It also incorporates the Revised Early Minor Alterations to the London Plan (REMA), which were published in October 2013. - 8.
+The London Plan has been updated to incorporate the Minor Alterations.
+It also incorporates the Revised Early Minor Alterations to the London Plan (REMA), which were published in October 2013 and the Further Alterations to the London Plan (FALP) which were published in March 2015. - 8.
 Case Officers will initially correspond with the LPA when requested to send a letter by the Inspector on the basis that it allows the case officer to establish whether - there is no policy change relevant to the appeal proposal introduced by the new policy document - relevant policy content is effectively the same, but new policies are in place.
 (This may occur where the wording of any 'replacement' policy simply replicates policy content from the replaced plan document, e.g. the plan may have been given a new reference/number) - the LPA's decision is no longer supported by the original policies quoted in the decision (and possibly already provided with the questionnaire) - there are entirely new policy objections to the proposal. - 9.
 If the LPA identifies relevant matters, casework staff will then write to the appellant asking for their views according to current desk instructions.
-The time limit for response being 7 days (from the date of the letter, not 7 working days) - 10.
+The time limit for response being 7 days (from the date of the letter, not 7 working days). - 10.
 For Local Plans casework, Inspectors should refer to the step-by-step guide at Annex B - 11.
 Please contact XXXX if you have any queries on this note generally.
-For specific casework queries please contact XXXX (WR and H) or XXXX (LI), XXXX (Enforcement Appeals), XXXX (SoS Casework) or XXXX (Local Plans queries).
+For specific casework queries please contact XXXX (Planning Appeals, XXXX (Enforcement Appeals), XXXX (SoS Casework) or XXXX (Local Plans queries).
+Non-salaried Inspectors may wish to approach XXXX with any queries in the first instance, on which XXXX will liaise with XXXX.